metaleap/mojo/atem/readme.md

 re-evaluated.)

 The `big` arg fine-tunes how much call-stack memory to pre-allocate at once beforehand.
 If `true`, this will be to the tune of ~2 MB, else under 10 KB.
+Put simply, `true` is for full-program running, `false` is for smallish "drive-by" / "side-car" evaluation attempts in the context of a given `Prog` such as in REPLs, optimizers, compilers or other code-processing tooling.

 #### func (Prog) JsonSrc